• Home

 💬 The Vibe

-These patties are all about comfort and tradition.
-Think weekend breakfast at grandma's house, cast iron skillet on the stove, and the smell of something savory sizzling away.
+These salmon patties are pure Southern comfort, imagine grandma's cast iron skillet sizzling on the stove and the smell of something savory filling the kitchen.

 🔑 What You Gotta Know

 • No need to remove the bones.
-The tiny bones in canned salmon are soft, edible, and full of calcium.
-Just mash them right in.
+The tiny bones in canned salmon are soft, edible, and full of calcium, just mash them in.

 • Texture is key.
-The mixture should hold together without being too wet or too dry.
-Adjust with breadcrumbs or a splash of liquid as needed.
+The mixture should stick together without being too wet or too dry.
+Add more breadcrumbs if loose or a splash of lemon juice if dry.

 • Quick fry.
-Just 2 to 3 minutes per side in hot oil gives you that golden crust without drying out the patties.
+Two to three minutes per side in hot oil gives you a golden crust without drying out the patties.

 🍴Best Bite Alert

 That first crisp, golden bite with a dab of hot sauce or a spoonful of tartar sauce?
 Pure magic.
-The edges are crunchy, the center is tender, and the flavor is salty, savory, and bright.
+The edges are crunchy, the center is tender, and every bite is salty, savory, and bright.

 Ingredients You'll Need